cbrzn/account-abstraction-wrapper/wraps/account-abstraction/docs/readme.md

 ## Configuration

-The AA Wrap requires you to set your wallet's private key and the Ethereum RPC URL in order to be able to deploy your Safe contract and call its functions.
+The AA Wrap allows you to pass a signer (through browser or with private key) in order to be able to deploy your Safe contract and call its functions.

 You will need to add the [ethereum provider plugin](https://github.com/polywrap/ethereum-wallet) to the Polywrap Client's config manually.
 You will also need to add the [datetime plugin](https://github.com/polywrap/datetime).